 3. in the Court of Magistrate under Sec.133, Cr.
 P.C.

-It is essentially a new legal ambit in which court of law can initiate and enforce action to serve and secure significant public interest.
+It is essentially a new legal ambit in which a court of law can initiate and enforce action to serve and secure significant public interest.
 This initiative of judicial activism has opened new horizons for the poor and the destitute.
 This is definitely an inexpensive medium of judicial consolation for the ones in need.

 However, the person filing the petition must prove to the satisfaction of the court that the petition is being filed for a public interest and not just as a frivolous litigation by a busy body.
 In cases the victim does not have the necessary resources to commence litigation or his freedom to move court has been suppressed or encroached upon.
 The court can itself take cognizance of the matter and proceed on its own, or cases can commence on the petition of any public-spirited individual.